-- A. For new construction including additions, brick and stone shall be unpainted and naturally colored. - B. Where existing or new buildings utilizing historic brick, as characterized by the Secretary of Interior's Standards, have not been painted, they shall remain unpainted and naturally colored unless they can comply with the Secretary of Interior's standards for the treatment of historic brick.
-Where existing brick buildings have been painted, the primary surfaces of the buildings may only be repainted with low reflectance, earth tone, muted, subtle, and neutral colors.
-All painting of buildings in the CB District shall subject to the issuance of a Zoning Permit. - C. For new construction or existing buildings, building trim and accent areas may feature or be painted brighter colors, excepted as provided in subsection D. below, and as approved during the plan and/or permit review process. - D. The use of high-intensity, metallic, fluorescent, or neon colors is not permitted. - E. Traditional or standard franchise colors shall also comply with this section.
+- A. For new construction including additions, brick and stone shall be unpainted and naturally colored. - B. Where existing brick building have not been painted, they shall remain unpainted and naturally colored.
+Where existing brick buildings have been painted, the primary surfaces of the buildings may only be repainted with low reflectance, earth tone, muted, subtle, and neutral colors, subject to the issuance of a Zoning Permit. - C. For new construction or existing buildings, building trim and accent areas may feature or be painted brighter colors, excepted as provided in subsection D. below, and as approved during the plan and/or permit review process. - D. The use of high-intensity, metallic, fluorescent, or neon colors is not permitted. - E. Traditional or standard franchise colors shall also comply with this section.